Youth justice is for children and young people who have, or are alleged to have committed an offence.

 Youth justice residences

-Residences provide a safe, secure and supportive environment where young people can get their lives back on track and improve their prospects for the future.
+Residences provide a safe, secure and supportive environment where rangatahi can get their lives back on track and improve their prospects for the future.

 -